Image: Anéva Dubeaux

-My name is Zachary Nolan Seto.
-As a creator, I believe in taking action with a twist, hence Zactiontwist.
+My name is Zachary, I believe in taking action with a twist, hence Zactiontwist.
+I am committed to living my prayer of creation.

-I gave myself permission to dream and bring my visions to life from a very young age.
-I am devoted to sharing stories through my lineages sounds, and rhythms expressed through the canvas of the human body.
-My Sri Lankan and Chinese heritage are one of the purest forms of inspiration within my creations.
+From a very young age, I gave myself permission to dream and bring my visions to life.
+I am devoted to sharing stories by honouring and uplifting sacred sounds expressed through the canvas of the human body.
+The gifts of Faith, Family, and Forgiveness remain the strongest flame of inspiration within my creations.

 In my eyes, movement is a lifetime.
 A language.
 A universal method of translating expression from the human heart, between our existence and alternate realities.
 A form of storytelling that encapsulates what we have grown to become in this lifetime.
 Intricate energy that speaks to the soul of the world, having the ability to unite generations.
 Every experience in this life is one that we dance.
 A performance we play out.
 A story we choose to tell.